Wondamike7/Coursera-ExploratoryDataAnalysis/README.md

 # Coursera-ExploratoryDataAnalysis
-Course #4 in Coursera/JHU Data Science Specialization
+Course #4 in Coursera/JHU Data Science Specialization.
+Course website: https://class.coursera.org/exdata-013/auth

-Testing on changes made in local repo

-Test #2 after moving directory
+[Need to link to other repository for Course Project 1?]